Are Sleep Studies A Painful Procedure?

 On the other hand, people who have suffered persistent symptoms that seem to be consistent with a sleep disorder like insomnia or narcolepsy may benefit from a sleep study.
 Those who might have conditions like sleep apnea are also sometimes encouraged to do a study.

 What Is The Process Of An At-Home Sleep Study?

 The sleep study works by recording information about your body and its functions while you are trying to fall asleep, sleeping, and waking up.
 Specialized equipment is used to gather data from all throughout the body, including readings on brain activity, blood pressure, and heart rate.

 Advanced equipment gathers this information.
 It must be precisely calibrated.

-In some cases, your doctor may provide you with a wearable device that will gather the needed data while you sleep normally at home.
-However, such devices are not always able to collect all the information that might be useful.
-In these cases, an on-site sleep study is needed.
+Your doctor will provide you with a wearable device that will gather the needed data while you sleep normally at home.

 What To Know Before A Sleep Study